-Living a greener lifestyle can save energy, lower your electricity and water bills, and help the environment by making your home eco-friendly.

-Living a greener lifestyle can save energy, lower your electricity and water bills, and help the environment.
-For example, 75% of the electricity needed to power home appliances is consumed once they’re switched off; simply unplugging your appliances or switching off your power strips will prevent this needless (and expensive) energy loss.
+For example, according to energy star, 75% of the electricity needed to power home appliances is consumed once they’re switched off; simply unplugging your appliances or switching off your power strips will prevent this needless (and expensive) energy loss.

 Insulate your home